Cart-pole Swing-up Task Using MPC

 \[w(t) = (\mathbf{x}(t) - x^*)^TQ(\mathbf{x}(t) - x^*) + u(t)^TRu(t).\]

-If we take the integral between \(t_k\) and \(t_{k+1}\) we have
+If we take the integral between \(t_k\) and \(t_{k+1}\), we have

 \[\int_{t_k}^{t_{k+1}}{w(t)dt} \approx \frac{t_{k+1} - t_k}{2}\Big(w(t_k) + w(t_{k+1})\Big).\]

-If we pick a series of timesteps \(h_k = t_{k+1} - t_k\), for the entire preview horizon we can have
+If we pick a series of timesteps \(h_k = t_{k+1} - t_k\), then for the entire preview horizon we can have

 \[\int_{0}^{T}{w(t)dt} = \sum_{i=0}^{N-1}{\frac{h_k}{2}\Big(w(t_k) + w(t_{k+1})\Big)}.\]